cube-drone/rt0/players-guide/src/player/generated/fool.md

 _Corruption Upgrade: Slaughter_

-* Place The Fool on Laughter, as well as any other cards from your hand that you choose
+* Place The Fool on Laughter, as well as any other Minor Arcana cards from your hand that you choose
-* The Tower may not be placed on Laughter
   * Sum the total value of all cards placed on Laughter.
   * Deal Ranged Magic Damage equal to double the sum.
   * Remove all cards on Laughter, except The Fool, from your deck for the remainder of the Day.